OpenWaterFoundation/cdss-app-snodas-tools/doc-dev-mkdocs-project/docs/software-design/overview.md

 **TODO smalers 2016-12-06 describe how the tools are configured... configuration file, driving basins layer, Excel input, etc.**

-## Data Management - File Structure

-**TODO smalers 2016-12-06 Emma needs to describe the file structure for data mangement.
-Need something like [Development Folder Structure](../project-init/overview#development-folder-structure) but for the operational files.
-This is hopefully the same as the deployed system.
-Difficult for Steve to understand the system design without this.**

 ## Processing Workflow